cnhuya/Launcher/README.md

 - https://github.com/cnhuya/website

 Known issues
-- User first needs to save settings...
+- User first needs to kind of save settings...
+- When going to GRID from DCA, DCA panel is still visible and doesnt hide so it overwrites GRID settings...
+- Trading results do not reset when going from DCA to GRID and vice versa, so user needs to restart the whole applicatio

 Code Generator source code
 - https://github.com/cnhuya/ContractGenerator